zach401/acnportal/docs/user/getting_started.rst

 The predefined scheduling algorithms are:

+:MinRateAlgorithm:
+    Algorithm for always applying the smallest charging rate possible.

+:MaxRateAlgorithm:
+    Algorithm for always striving to apply the maximum charging rate possible.

 :EarliestDeadlineFirst:
     An algorithm that prioritize the EV that has to depart first.
 All other EVs are charged with minimum rate.